Prismatic World Model: Learning Compositional Dynamics for Planning in Hybrid Systems: Method

-The design of the context vector $c_t$ is pivotal for effective decomposition.
-In single-task settings, we define $c_t = [z_t, a_t]$, enabling the gating network to capture local physical regimes (e.g., contact vs. free-space) based on the agent's immediate state and action.
-In multi-task settings, we concatenate the task embedding $e_{\text{task}}$ with the state-action pair, yielding $c_t = [z_t, a_t, e_{\text{task}}]$.
-This composite context allows the model to simultaneously disentangle task-specific physics while retaining the ability to handle multi-modal dynamics within each task.
+The design of $c_t$ determines the decomposition.
+In single-task settings, we define $c_t = [z_t, a_t]$, while multi-task settings yield $c_t = [z_t, a_t, e_{\text{task}}]$.
+This allows the model to capture task-specific dynamic variations while retaining the ability to handle multi-modal dynamics within each task.